-- (3) Verify wiring by performing a visual inspection of instrument transformer secondary circuit connections: - a.
-Verify polarity by using one of the following methods: - 1.
+- (3) Verify wiring by performing an inspection of instrument transformer secondary circuit connections consisting of: - a.
+Verification of polarity by using one of the following methods: - 1.
 Electrical testing where sufficient load current exists; or - 2.
 Visual inspection of control cable wiring between the instrument transformer secondary terminals and the meter terminals; - b.
-Verify that the current transformer input signal phase matches the corresponding voltage or voltage transformer input signal phase to the meter; - c.
-Verify phasing is appropriate where multiple primary conductors exist for one or more phases that serve as the primary windings for a window type current transformer; and - (4) Confirm the effective current transformer ratio based on the nominal nameplate ratio for the connected secondary terminals along with proper consideration for multiple primary conductor loops in window type current transformer installations.
+Verification that the current transformer input signal phase matches the corresponding voltage or voltage transformer input signal phase to the meter; and - c.
+Verification that phasing is appropriate where multiple primary conductors exist for one or more phases that serve as the primary windings for a window type current transformer; and - (4) Confirm the effective current transformer ratio based on the nominal nameplate ratio for the connected secondary terminals along with proper consideration for multiple primary conductor loops in window type current transformer installations.